M.A. in Applied Behavioral Science

 |ABSC 841/851:Ethical, Legal, and Professional Issues in Applied Behavioral Science||ABSC 841||ABSC 851|

 |Research Practicum Intervention Practicum Thesis Hours||Varies|

-If you were admitted for the Master’s degree having taken graduate courses at another university, you are still required to complete all of the ABS coursework and other requirements for the Master’s degree outlined in Appendices A or B. However, you may request that your prior graduate courses count as fulfilling a portion of the ABS Master’s degree coursework as long as you earned a grade of A or B (B- is not good enough).
+If you were admitted for the Master’s degree having taken graduate courses at another university, you are still required to complete all of the ABS coursework and other requirements for the Master’s degree outlined in Appendices A. However, you may request that your prior graduate courses count as fulfilling a portion of the ABS Master’s degree coursework as long as you earned a grade of A or B (B- is not good enough).